9V1KG/hass-openwebrx/README.md

 The second example is a *markdown card*.
 It will show the statistics of decoded FT-8, FT-4 and WSPR signals.
 Add the code after selecting the YAML editor of the markdown card.

 ## Homeassistant Automations and Alarms with OpenWebRX
-Once, the sensors are added and working, you can easily define alarms, when a certain call sign is decoded, when on a selected band activities show up *etc.*
+Once, the sensors are added and working, you can easily define alarms, when a certain call sign is decoded, when activities show up on a selected band *etc.*

 Use the combination of frequency `sensor.openwebrx_ft8` and elapsed time `sensor.webrx_ft8_min_ago` to trigger an alarm for band activities.
 Use the `locator` attribute of `sensor.openwebrx_ft8` to trigger an alarm, when a certain locator field (or list of locator fields) was detected.
+Two examples are given in `automation.yaml`.

 ### Macros
 The file `macros.jinja` in the subdirectory `custom_templates` contains a macro to spell out a call sign (or any word) using the phonetic alphabet.
 In your automation/script use something like: